 Due to the state mandated AB 705 bill, our assessment process is going through a transition.
 Beginning Nov.
 19 2018 we will be using high school coursework, grades, and GPA to place students into Math, English and Reading courses instead of a standardized test.
-More detailed information about where and how to submit transcripts will be released soon.
+More detailed information about where and how to submit transcripts can be found here and here.

 I was assessed in English, Reading and Math at another college.
 Can I use those assessment scores for course placement at Fullerton College?

 Fullerton College accepts assessments results from other California community colleges, provided they were completed within the past 2 years.
 Bring your test results to the counseling office for a counselor review to determine clearances.